-During Q2 2009, the Company's provider of property and casualty insurance requested the Company increase the face amount of the letters of credit the Company is required to provide for the property and casualty insurance programs.
+During the second quarter of 2009, the Company's provider of property and casualty insurance requested the Company increase the face amount of the letters of credit the Company is required to provide for the property and casualty insurance programs.
 Simultaneously with the required increase in the letters of credit, the Company was required to maintain \$4.5 million in a separate bank account as collateral for these letters of credit which was recorded as restricted cash.